emmetog/immutable-backups/README.md

 * Can perform both full backups and incremental backups
 * Can restore from both full backups and incremental backups

+# Example of permissions in Google Cloud Storage

+First a service account should be created with the following permissions:

+* storage.objects.create
+* storage.objects.get
+* storage.objects.list

+Give this service account access to the buckets you'll backup to.

+If you are considering using different retention periods (eg monthly backups for 12 months, weekly backups for 4 weeks, daily backups for 7 days, etc) then create different buckets for each and apply the retention periods to enforce the immutability, with lifecycle operations to cleanup once the retention period expires.
+Incremental backups should not be cleaned up ever, otherwise you'll lose data, but retention periods are still a good idea to give that extra immutability guarantee.

 # Requirements

 rclone must be installed and the remotes must be already configured.